JingZhang617/cascaded_rgbd_sod/README.md

 # Cascaded RGB-D SOD with COME15K dataset (ICCV2021)
-This is the official implementaion of CLNet paper "RGB-D Saliency Detection via Cascaded Mutual Information Minimization"
+This is the official implementaion of CLNet paper "RGB-D Saliency Detection via Cascaded Mutual Information Minimization".

 # Our Bib: